BrennanStein/procelio-translation/README.md

 ### The JSON file: language.json
 The "language.json" file holds all of the translation data for this translation.
 This file contains a bit of metadata, then a large list of language elements that define the actual user interface text.

-## Usage

-For mass-release, lang files must be built and deployed serverside for one of the devs.
-For local testing, your built .lang file can be put in the `localization` subfolder in Unity's PersistentDataPath. (`C:\Users\brenn\AppData\LocalLow\Procul Games\Procelio\localization\English.lang`, for example, on Windwows).
-If the folder doesn't exist, you can create it yourself.

 #### Metadata